aws-samples/failure-analysis-assistant/README_en.md

 1. Alarms are triggered on the target system, and notifications are sent to Slack via Amazon SNS and Amazon Q Developer in chat applications
 2. Show the input form of Slack App when it received an alarm
 3. Enter `log retrieval time range` and `event information understood from alarms`, and submit a request
-4. FA2 runs on AWS Lambda and uses an agent based on the Tree of Thinking (ToT) and ReACT (Reasoning + Acting) algorithms to perform failure analysis:
+4. FA2 runs on AWS Lambda and uses an agent based on the ReACT (Reasoning + Acting) algorithm to perform failure analysis:
-   1. **Hypothesis Generation Phase**: ToT is used to generate multiple failure cause hypotheses (up to 5, adjustable by parameter)
-      - Searches Knowledge Base for related information and references past failure information
-      - Assigns confidence levels and reasoning to each hypothesis
-   2. **Hypothesis Verification Phase**: Generated hypotheses are verified one by one using the ReACT agent
-      - **Thinking Step**: The agent analyzes the situation to verify the current hypothesis and decides what action to take next
+   1. **Thinking Step**: The agent analyzes the situation and decides what action to take next
-      - **Acting Step**: The agent executes the decided tool (e.g., retrieving logs from CloudWatch Logs, analyzing metrics)
+   2. **Acting Step**: The agent executes the decided tool (e.g., retrieving logs from CloudWatch Logs, analyzing metrics)
-      - **Observing Step**: The agent observes the results of the tool execution and collects new information
+   3. **Observing Step**: The agent observes the results of the tool execution and collects new information
-      - **Cycle Repetition**: The agent repeats the thinking→acting→observing cycle until sufficient information is gathered
+   4. **Cycle Repetition**: The agent repeats the thinking→acting→observing cycle until sufficient information is gathered
-   3. **Evaluation Phase**: The agent evaluates the hypothesis based on verification results and determines if it's confirmed/rejected/inconclusive
-   4. **Result Generation Phase**:
-      - If a hypothesis is confirmed, its result is adopted
-      - If all hypotheses are rejected or inconclusive, the hypothesis with the highest confidence is adopted
-      - A final failure analysis report is generated
+   5. **Result Generation Phase**: The agent generates a final failure analysis report based on the collected information
 5. The agent uses the following tools to collect and analyze information:
    - **metrics_tool**: Retrieves and analyzes CloudWatch metrics
    - **logs_tool**: Retrieves and analyzes logs from CloudWatch Logs